 Find out more about the Cathedral of Nancy.

+Things to see in Nancy #8.
 Fine Arts Museum

 The Fine Arts Museum in Nancy is Lorraine’s most visited museums after the Pompidou Centre in Metz with over 100,000 visitors each year.
-The works of art are brillantly displayed in a beautiful 18th century pavilion ideally located on the famous Place Stanislas.
+One of the beautiful 18th century pavilions of Place Stanislas hosts the works of art in a brilliant display with subtle use of light effects on a total surface of 9,000 m2.

 The museum’s painting collections include a series of works by Perugino, Tintoretto, Caravaggio, Rubens, Eugène Delacroix, Édouard Manet, Claude Monet, Modigliani, Raoul Dufy, Picasso, Jan Brueghel the Younger… to name but a few.

 Find out more about Nancy’s Fine Arts Museum.

+Things to see in Nancy #9.
 School of Nancy Museum

-The museum of the École de Nancy is located in the villa of Eugène Corbin and display the diversity of the creative techniques practiced by artists of the “School of Nancy” (furniture, art objects, glassware, stained-glass, leather, ceramics, textiles…) hence restoring the atmosphere of the period.
+The museum of the École de Nancy is located in the villa of Eugène Corbin and displays the diversity of the creative techniques practiced by artists of the “School of Nancy” (furniture, art objects, glassware, stained-glass, leather, ceramics, textiles…) hence restoring the atmosphere of the period.

-An exceptional set of glassware designed by Emile Gallé exemplifies the outstanding technical skills and the naturalist influence of this artistic movement.
+An exceptional set of glassware by Emile Gallé exemplifies the outstanding technical skills and the naturalist influence of this artistic movement.